The Pros and Cons of Invoice Factoring

-Factoring provides many benefits for B2B companies with slow-paying customers.
-But there are also disadvantages:
+COnversely, factoring provides many benefits for B2B companies with slow-paying customers.
+But, there are also disadvantages:

 – Costs: Invoice factoring can be expensive if you are not mindful of the interest and other fees that could be incurred as a result of late payments and other repayment shortfalls.

 – Loss of direct control: the invoice factoring company often collects on the invoices directly, which means you need to ensure that you are dealing with a reputable company with ethical practices.

 – A Customer’s bad credit or payment history affects your financing: the success of your application depends on your customer’s creditworthiness.
 Somtimes the lender has reason to believe that your clients won’t pay.
 If so, they would be entirely justified in refusing your application for financing.

 – No guarantee of collection: When the factoring company cannot collect on one or more of your invoices, they may require you to make up the shortfall by buying back the unpaid invoices or replacing them with ones of equal or more value.